Turkey tips: Buying and thawing

 Buying the right size turkey and planning for defrost time can prevent Thanksgiving Day disasters.

-“If you want to have leftovers after Thanksgiving, make sure you buy 1 pound of whole turkey per person,” said Tammy Roberts, nutrition specialist for University of Missouri Extension.
+“If you want to have leftovers after Thanksgiving, make sure you buy 1 pound of whole turkey per person,” said Tammy Roberts, extension specialist for the University of Missouri.

 A rule of thumb is 3/4 pound of turkey per person if you don’t want leftovers or if you’re cooking a turkey breast, Roberts said.
 For a boneless turkey breast, you’ll need a half pound per person.